apache/cordova-docs/docs/phonegap/contacts/ContactField/contactfield.md

 - __type:__ A string that tells you what type of field this is (example: 'home'). _(DOMString)_
 - __value:__ The value of the field (such as a phone number or email address). _(DOMString)_
-- __primary:__ Set to `true` if this `ContactField` contains the user's preferred value. _(boolean)_
+- __pref:__ Set to `true` if this `ContactField` contains the user's preferred value. _(boolean)_

 Details
 -------

 The `ContactField` object is a reusable component that is used to support contact fields in a generic fashion.
-Each `ContactField` object contains a value property, a type property, and a primary property.
+Each `ContactField` object contains a value property, a type property, and a pref property.
 A `Contact` object stores several properties in `ContactField[]` arrays, such as phone numbers and email addresses.

 Supported Platforms
 -------------------